kiviktnm/decman/docs/migrate-to-v1.md

 This change is mostly architectural and doesn't change decman's behavior, but there are a few exceptions.

-- The pacman plugin will now remove orphan packages
+- The pacman plugin will now remove orphan packages.
+  - **Packages that are only optionally required by other packages are considered orphans.**
 - Explicitly installed packages that are required by other explicitly installed packages are no longer uninstalled when removed from the source.
 - Module's `on_disable` will now be executed when the module is no longer present in `decman.modules`.
   - It will be executed even when the module is removed completely from the source